RensChaz/mywebsite/content/publication/CAM-impact-eval/index.md

 slides:
 summary:
 tags:
-title: "Assessing forest decentraliztion reforms: the impact of community forests on deforestation in Cameroon"
+title: "Assessing the Impact of the Forest Decentralization Reforms on Deforestation Rates in Cameroon"
 url_code:
 url_dataset: ""
 url_pdf: